 The Board of Directors knows of no other matters that will be presented for consideration at the annual meeting, but if other matters properly come before the meeting, the persons named as proxies in the enclosed proxy will vote according to their best judgment.
 Stockholders are requested to date and sign the enclosed proxy and to mail it promptly in the enclosed postage-paid envelope.
-If you attend the annual meeting, you may revoke your proxy at that time and vote in person, if you wish.
+If you attend the annual meeting virtually, you may revoke your proxy at that time and vote in person virtually online by webcast, if you wish.
 Otherwise your proxy will be voted for you.